 You’ll stop for some sashimi here, a few yakitori chicken skewers there, before moving on.
 I particularly like karaage, crispy fried chicken, or ebi mayo, fried shrimps drenched in mayonnaise.
 Your guide will teach you how to read a menu and how to order, which are useful skills for the rest of your trip.
 There’s also a family-friendly version of the tour which skips the bars.

 Staying with monks on Mount Koya

 Recently declared a UNESCO World Heritage Site, Mount Koya is a monastic complex located high in the forested mountains of southwest Japan, where you can shake off the city chaos.
-Mount Koya is home to the Shingon Buddhist sect, with red robed monks living amongst a collection of over 100 temples, many of which offer accommodation for visitors and pilgrims.
+Mount Koya is home to the Shingon Buddhist sect, with red robed monks living among a collection of over 100 temples, many of which offer accommodation for visitors and pilgrims.